 If you’re a teacher working remotely and you need help from your manager to implement this system, share this article with them.

-Click on the blue button below to install Sheetgo’s Attendance Management template.
+Click on the blue button below to book a demo with our team.

 Google Sheets based workflow template to record and analyze student attendance.